GernotBoege/FIWARE-interactive/M05/Security test commands.md

 docker-compose restart pep-proxy

-# Stop all containers from detached mode
+## Stop all service and remove all containers from detached mode
 docker-compose down